kubernetes/community/mentoring/README.md

 ## Archive
 - [Mentoring Programs](/mentoring/programs/archive/README.md)

 Please reach out to #sig-contribex on slack or come to a mentoring meeting to get involved in planning //TODO add contribex README when this is updated

-Please reach out to #sig-contribex on slack or come to a mentoring meeting to get involved in planning //TODO add contribex README when this is updated